 - Second week of November

-If you can't go at one of those times, these tips about crowds might help:
+If you can't go during one of those times, these tips about crowds might help:

 - Sundays are usually less busy than Saturdays—unless the following Monday is a holiday.